 For companies in the high tech sector, where time is precious and resources costly, a single mistake can be very expensive.
 In these cases, Business Process modeling (BPM) is proving an indispensable tool for Quality Assurance, compliance and continuous improvement.

 Business process modeling aims to create a graphical representation of a company’s procedures, processes and workflows to help identify the bottlenecks and inefficiencies that could be preventing you from taking your next steps.

 As an accessible, shareable record of an organisation’s functions, it allows individuals and teams to define, maintain and replicate best practice across a business.
 The right approach to BPM fosters visibility, efficiency and collaboration.
 It enables everyone in a company to identify areas for improvement.

-It mitigates potential risks, delays, mistakes and duplications.
+It mitigates potential risks, delays, mistakes and duplication.
 In highly regulated sectors BPM offers a powerful way to demonstrate compliance to authorities quickly and easily.
 These tools can also be a vital part of achieving ISO certification.

 Here are five ways BPM can help your business achieve the right efficiencies: